ShrinivasV73/Auto-Refresh-on-Focus/README.md

-Here's a `README.md` file for the Chrome extension "Auto Refresh on Focus":

----

 # Auto Refresh on Focus

 Auto Refresh on Focus is a Chrome extension that refreshes the active tab automatically when the Chrome window regains focus after switching from another application.